 Why It Is Done

-Bone marrow transplants offer a potential cure for a child's sickle cell disease.
-They are usually considered only for children younger than 16 who have:
+Stem cell transplants offer a potential cure for a child's sickle cell disease.
+They are usually considered only for children younger than 16 who have:1

-The risks of bone marrow transplant become greater as a person gets older and/or develops damage to major organs.
+The risks of stem cell transplant become greater as a person gets older and/or develops damage to major organs.
 For these reasons, a bone marrow transplant is not a treatment option for most adults who have sickle cell disease.
 But research on bone marrow transplants in adults is ongoing.

 How Well It Works

 If successful, a bone marrow transplant can cure sickle cell disease.
-This treatment has been successful in about 85% of children who had transplants.1 But the risk of dying after a transplant is about 5% to 10%.2
+This treatment has been successful in about 85 out of 100 children who had transplants.1, 2 But the risk of dying after a transplant is about 5% to 10%.3